amwaleh/PDF-knowledge-base/ReadMe.md

 BOT_TOKEN=800***545:A**********mcaoM
 ```

-## running your Bot
+## Running your Bot
 Run

 `python telegram_bot.py`

-start charting with your bot
+start chatting with your bot

 -----------------------------------